Frequently asked questions

 - Conservative therapy: Compression stockings help to alleviate the swelling and pain caused by varicose veins.
 However, they do not treat the underlying condition.
 The compression stockings have to be worn indefinitely, whenever the leg is not elevated.

-Conservative treatment is usually reserved for those patients too weak or sick to undergo definitive treatment.
-However, some insurance companies now require patients to wear prescription-strength compression stockings for three to six months before they will consider treatment reimbursement.
+Conservative treatment is usually reserved for those patients too weak or ill to undergo definitive treatment.
+However, some insurance companies now require patients to wear prescription-strength compression stockings for three-to-six months before they will consider treatment reimbursement.
 This does not treat the valvular incompetence and is aimed at controlling symptoms rather than curing the disease.